Modern Data Warehouse

 Why do you need a Modern Data Warehouse?

 With data driving the current business landscape, data analytics and algorithms have become essential to the livelihood and competitiveness of organisations.
-Data management has drastically changed in the past few years thanks to Big Data and traditional methods of data managements are now unable to keep up with it.
+Data management has drastically changed in the past few years thanks to Big Data and traditional methods of data management are now unable to keep up with it.
 Traditional data warehouses often store data locally and undertake inefficient batch reporting to process incoming data which is simply not viable for Big Data.
 The 3 V’s of Big Data mean that huge volumes of data are being produced daily that encompass many different formats.

 Modern data warehouses can meet organisations’ growing needs due to their flexibility and scalability.
 They can store data in its raw form instead of the previous multilayer formats and handle Big Data whilst providing fast queries so that your staff can quickly perform their necessary tasks.
 Modern data warehouse’s ability to handle high volumes of data makes them especially useful for the increased adoption of Internet of Things applications where real time data is consistently being generated.